 By the 1930s, most of the rides had closed, but the pool was still a popular draw.
 The park became a magnet for the area’s working class families, who enjoyed sunbathing, picnicking and, if they stayed after dark, moonlight dancing to live big band music.
 One of the very first Bronx radio stations WKBQ also made Starlight its broadcasting home in 1931.

 Sadly, Starlight met with a rather ungracious fate.
 The park was slowly demolished over the years and by 1940 it was permanently closed, transformed into a city truck facility.
-A fire in the late 1940s destroyed any remaining vestiges of the park, and its memory was completely wiped away by expanses of the Cross Bronx Expressway.
+Fire in the late 1940s destroyed any remaining vestiges of the park, and its memory was completely wiped away by expanses of the Cross Bronx Expressway.

 Today there’s a children’s playground at around the spot of the old exposition called Starlight Park.